Vibration Therapy for Lymphedema

 in this article

-Unlike cardiovascular system which has heart to pump and suck blood, lymphatic system mainly relies on the contraction of lymph vessels (internal drive) and the contraction of surrounding muscles (external drive) to push the lymph to flow.
+Unlike the cardiovascular system, which has the heart to pump and circulate blood, the lymphatic system primarily relies on the contraction of lymph vessels (internal drive) and the contraction of surrounding muscles (external drive) to propel the flow of lymph.

 Internal Drive

-The wall of lymph vessel is mainly comprised of a layer of smooth muscles which contract involuntarily at a certain pace.
-The contraction pressure pushes the lymph to flow.
+The wall of the lymph vessel is mainly composed of a layer of smooth muscles that contract involuntarily at a certain pace.
+The contraction pressure propels the flow of lymph.

 External Drive

-Lymphatic system also relies on the movement of the surrounding tissues to squeezes lymph vessels from outside, facilitating lymph to flow on its direction.
+The lymphatic system also relies on the movement of the surrounding tissues to squeeze lymph vessels from the outside, facilitating the flow of lymph in its direction.
+Skeletal muscle contractions, breathing, arterial pulsations, and other bodily activities all contribute to assisting lymph movement.

-The required fluid pressure and flow rate for lymphatic system is low.
-If we keep a moderate physical activities in our daily routine, we can obtain sufficient external drive to supplement the internal drive for a well functional lymph circulation.
+The required fluid pressure and flow rate for the lymphatic system are low.
+By incorporating moderate physical activities into our daily routine, we can obtain sufficient external drive to supplement the internal drive, promoting well-functional lymph circulation.

-However, if our lymphatic system is impaired, we will need more external drive to assist lymph circulation.
-Vibration therapy can serve this purpose well.
+However, if our lymphatic system is impaired, we will require more external drive to assist lymph circulation.
+Vibration therapy can serve this purpose effectively.

 What is Lymphatic Drainage?

-Lymphatic drainage is an important function of lymphatics system.
-It is a process of draining the metabolic-waste-carrying tissue fluid to the lymphatic system, and after filtration through lymph nodes, discharge the fluid to the bloodstream.
+Lymphatic drainage is an important function of the lymphatic system.
+It is the process of draining the tissue fluid carrying metabolic waste to the lymphatic system and, after filtration through lymph nodes, discharging the fluid into the bloodstream.

-Lymphatic system has a single-direction valve mechanism to keep the lymph flow in the direction from lymphatic capillaries in tissues to lymph nodes, then to lymphatic trunks at the neck, and finally to the veins.
+The lymphatic system employs a single-direction valve mechanism that maintains the flow of lymph from lymphatic capillaries in tissues to lymph nodes, then to lymphatic trunks at the neck, and ultimately to the veins.

 Lymphatic drainage